Expat Exchange

 What is a typical expat home or apartment like in Vientiane?

 "Expat homes and apartments in Vientiane are typically modern and comfortable.
 Many expats choose to live in the city center, where they can enjoy easy access to amenities such as restaurants, shops, and entertainment.
 Apartments tend to be spacious and well-equipped, with air conditioning, modern appliances, and plenty of storage space.
-Many expats also choose to live in gated communities, which offer additional security and privacy," remarked one expat living in Vientiane, Laos.
+Many expats also choose to live in gated communities, which offer additional security and privacy," wrote a member in Vientiane.

 What is the average cost of housing in Vientiane?